Antigen microscope view

 Typical Samples

-• Peptides, including chemically synthesised libraries, glycopeptides and enzymatic digests of proteins
+• Peptides, including chemically synthesized libraries, glycopeptides and enzymatic digests of proteins

-• Proteins, including antibodies, antigens, allergens, glycoproteins and enzyme
+• Proteins, including antibodies, antigens, allergens, glycoproteins and enzymes

 • All kinds of chemical reagents